As stay-at-home orders continue, here’s what you can do to keep your finances healthy.

 Government agencies are working with the White House and Congress to ensure Americans can get financial relief during this time.

 The federal government passed a landmark $2 trillion stimulus package on March 27, 2020.
-Part of that sum will go directly to individuals and families who meet certain requirements.
+Part of the money is going directly to individuals and families who meet certain requirements.
 The amount you receive depends on your situation.

 - An individual who makes less than $75,000 annually will receive $1,200